spring-attic/reactive-streams-commons/README.md

 I.e., converts non-reactive data sources into `Publisher`s.

-  - `PublisherJust` : emits a single value
   - `PublisherArray` : emits the elements of an array
+  - `PublisherCallable` : emits a single value returned by a `Callable`
+  - `PublisherCompletableFuture` : emits a single value produced by a `CompletableFuture`
   - `PublisherIterable` : emits the elements of an `Iterable`
+  - `PublisherJust` : emits a single value
+  - `PublisherStream` : emits elements of a `Stream`

 ## Supported transformations